 According to the magazine, one of Napoleon’s main schemes was the confiscation of property, similar to what had happened in France during the first years of the French Revolution.
 Based on this idea of property confiscation, they also asserted that assignats (French money) were being prepared and would allow the bearer to bid for confiscated property as soon as the French set foot on English soil.
 Moreover, when the assignats were offered, Englishmen would have to accept them “on pain of death.”
 Continue reading →

 The word “flood” comes from the Old English word “flod.”
 Hundreds of myths exist about floods with claims that either a deity or deities would destroy civilization with a flood.
 Yet, one of the most interesting floods proved not to be a myth and did not happen with water.
-Rather the flood consisted of beer and became known as the London Beer Flood.
+Rather it consisted of beer and became known as the London Beer Flood.

 On a slightly misty day on 16 October 1793 the Queen Marie Antoinette was guillotined.
 However, before it reached that point, there were a variety of plots to save the Queen.
 One plot to save Marie Antoinette is legendary and may or may not be true.
 It involves a home built in Maine in 1774 located on Jeremy Squam Island (now called Westport Island) but relocated one winter to the shores of Edgecomb.
 The plot also supposedly took effect in 1792 while Marie Antoinette was imprisoned at the Temple.